krisztianb/plantuml-pipe/README.md

     A string specifying the path where the PlantUML process is going to look for files included in the PlantUML code.
     Default: `.` pointing to the folder where the node process is started.

+-   **pixelCutOffValue**

+    To prevent memory problems PlantUML limits the width and height of pixel (PNG) graphics to 4096.
+Use this option to set the `PLANTUML_LIMIT_SIZE` variable which overrides this value.
+Default: none

 -   **javaOptions**

     A string array of options that are passed to the JAVA process.
 If you are generating many big diagrams it might